johnground/cyberfox2077/Module6-README.md

 ![Continue to Configuration Settings](http://cyberfox:8080/img/openCTI/26.%20continue%20to%20configuration%20settings.png)

-On the `Configuration Settings` Page the only action you need to do is Create and Confirm your defined password for the deployment.
+On the `Configuration Settings` Create and Confirm your defined password for the deployment.

    There is a toggle switch that allows you to `Show Password Constraints`.

 ![Password](http://cyberfox:8080/img/openCTI/PASSWORD.png)

+Set the `Amount of RAM` to `8` and the `HDD Capacity` to 100

-Once you have defined your password you can click the button to the bottom of the page that says `Continue to Review.`
+Once you have defined your parameters you can click the button to the bottom of the page that says `Continue to Review.`

 ![Continue to Review](http://cyberfox:8080/img/openCTI/28.%20continue%20to%20review.png)